App version: 0.1.0

 If you’re ready to move forward with refinancing, the application process is fairly straightforward.
 Just follow these steps:

-4. Once you receive the loan offer, review it carefully and make sure everything looks good.
-If it does, sign the loan agreement and keep a copy of the paperwork in a safe place.
-Often the new lender will take care of paying off your previous auto loan, but you can check with your original lender to make sure.
+• Review the loan offer carefully.
+If the loan offer looks good, sign the loan agreement and keep a copy of the paperwork in a safe place.
+Often, the new lender will take care of paying off your previous auto loan, but you can check with your original lender to make sure.
 Then, start paying your new loan, per the terms of your loan agreement.

 Compare Auto Loan Refinancing Rates With Lantern